Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

-Changing the resolution values is straightforward, but the FOV is quite more challenging:
+Changing the resolution values is straightforward, but the FOV is quite more complex:

 <br>